Graham-Phillips/fxgrid-ang2/README.md

 Naive implementation that assumes a small number of records.

 TO USE:
-Ensure you have Git and Node/npm installed.
+Ensure you have Git, gulp and Node/npm installed.

 run npm i